STUDENT GUIDELINES FOR STUDIO OPTION LOTTERY

 Final reviews and exams:

 After the start of the semester the final review schedule will be posted on the Information for Current Students area of the GSD website.
-All students should plan on being present throughout the ENTIRE option studio final review period, December 11-13, as well as through the ENTIRE final exam period, December 16-19.
+All students should plan on being present throughout the ENTIRE option studio final review period, May 1-2, and 5-7, as well as through the ENTIRE final exam period, May 8-13.